chaintope/tapyrus-signer/README.md

      * This step must be done by only signers who was designated in `blockparticipants` message.
 And all participants must have all VSSs from all other participants.
      * Calculate own share from VSSs got in "Sharing VSSs".
      * Calculate temporary aggregated public key from commitments which correspond constant term's coefficients
-     * Generate local signature from below informations.
+     * Generate local signature from below information.
           * Two shares which are generated in Key Generation Protocol and previous step.
           * Aggregated public key which is generated in Key Generation Protocol.
           * Temporary aggregated public key which is created in previous step.